dagghe/PyOMA/paper/paper.md

 - Definition of the geometry of the structure and the monitoring system (channels and degrees of freedom, DOFs);
 - Preprocessing of signals tool with detrending and decimation options;
 - Dynamic identification algorithms with visualization of the results (graphs, modal shapes);
-- Post-processing tabs and output exportation functionalities;
+- Post-processing tabs and output export functionalities;

 ![`PyOMA_GUI` general overview.](Fig2.png)